Experience Japan's cultural highlights

 It is no overstatement to say that Japan has one of the most richly defined and perfectly preserved cultures in the world.
-Although the country opened up to the West over 150 years ago, and has long since embraced burgers and baseball, its unique cultural identity has remained.
-You will see it each day in the simple politeness of strangers, the faultless time-keeping and the fact that lost wallets more often than not turn up found.
-For a slice of Japan’s past and present, we can arrange authentic experiences that let clients get to grips with Japan’s many cultural identities.
+Although the country opened up to the West more than 150 years ago, and has long since embraced burgers and baseball, its unique cultural identity has remained.
+You will see it each day in the simple politeness of strangers, the faultless time-keeping and the fact that lost wallets more often than not are found.
+For a slice of the Japan’s past and present, we can arrange authentic experiences that let clients get to grips with its many cultural identities.

 SUMO STABLE VISIT

-Clients can experience the full elegance of the ritual, by attending an exclusive ceremony at the private home of a tea master, while dressed in exquisite traditional kimonos.
-Destination Expert Penny says the experience has proved particularly popular with honeymoon couples, perhaps due to its intimate and spiritual nature.
+Clients can experience the full elegance of the ritual by attending an exclusive ceremony at the private home of a tea master, while dressed in exquisite traditional kimonos.
+Destination Expert Penny says this has proved particularly popular with honeymoon couples, perhaps due to its intimate and spiritual nature.

 TEMPLE STAY IN KYOTO

-For one of the most culturally immersive experiences you can have in Japan, our Destination Experts can organise a night’s stay at a private temple in the former Imperial capital Kyoto, where you will live like a monk for the night.
-A client who recently returned from Japan says ‘we were initially hesitant about the idea, having grown accustomed to the luxury and seamlessness of our other hotels but couldn’t have been more wrong.
+For one of the most culturally immersive experiences you can have in Japan, our experts can organise a night’s stay at a private temple in the former Imperial capital of Kyoto, where you will live like a monk for the night.
+A client who recently returned from Japan says, "We were initially hesitant about the idea, having grown accustomed to the luxury and seamlessness of our other hotels but couldn’t have been more wrong.
 It was truly the most authentic and enjoyable part of our visit to Japan.
 The accommodation was basic and Spartan but we had everything we needed and the food was out of this world.
 Even my husband, a die-hard carnivore, was converted to the wonders of shojin ryori!
-Waking up in the morning and joining the monks for meditative prayers was a magical experience and we left for Kyoto in a complete state of Zen.’
+Waking up in the morning and joining the monks for meditative prayers was a magical experience and we left for Kyoto in a complete state of zen."

-Cat cafes, kitsch themed restaurants and rows of shops selling strange beauty contraptions that seem to have no obvious purpose – Tokyo offers no shortage of fodder for amusement, puzzlement, and adventure.
+Cat cafes, kitsch-themed restaurants and rows of shops selling strange beauty contraptions that seem to have no obvious purpose – Tokyo offers no shortage of fodder for amusement, puzzlement and adventure.
 Experience for yourself the wonderfully weird side of the city on an expert-led private tour centred around the Shibuya district, the centre of exciting and dynamic youth culture in the capital.
-We only work with the most inspiring guides in each destination we represent, as we know they are our clients gateway into a new world and one of the most crucial elements for a successful trip.
-The quirky side of Tokyo can be particularly exciting for children and we can arrange for trips to Hello Kitty Land or Kidzania Tokyo, a mini city for children.
+We only work with the most inspiring guides in each destination we represent, as we know they are our clients' gateway into a new world and one of the most crucial elements for a successful trip.
+The quirky side of Tokyo can be particularly enthralling for children and we can arrange for trips to Hello Kitty Land or Kidzania Tokyo, a mini city.

 Renowned worldwide as masters of stealth combat, ninjas are a staple of martial arts movies and comics, but they are also a very real part of Japanese history.
-Although there is no doubt that they trained and practiced as covert warriors, in feudal Japan ninjas also fulfilled other important roles as spies, inspectors and advisors, and cazenove+loyd clients have the opportunity to learn a wealth of ninja secrets from members of a genuine ninja clan.
-This is certainly an adults-only experience as you will be practising with sharp swords, but many of our clients have come away more taken with the spirituality and discipline of the ninja warriors.
+Although there is no doubt that they trained and practised as covert warriors, in feudal Japan, ninjas also fulfilled other important roles as spies, inspectors and advisors. cazenove+loyd clients have the opportunity to learn a wealth of secrets from members of a genuine ninja clan.
+This is certainly an adults-only experience as you will be practising with sharp swords, but many people have come away more taken with the spirituality and discipline of the ninja warriors.

 Do you see